-First, there's the application layer, which is responsible for interfacing with computer applications such as web browsers and email clients.
+- The application layer: responsible for interfacing with computer applications such as web browsers and email clients.

-Second, there's the transport layer.
-This layer is where the Transmission Control Protocol (TCP) goes to work dividing data into packets (and, on the receiving end, it reassembles that data).
+- The transport layer: where the Transmission Control Protocol (TCP) goes to work dividing data into packets (and, on the receiving end, it reassembles that data).

-Third, we have the internet layer, where the Internet Protocol (IP) assigns address information and determines the route the data will take.
+- The internet layer: where the Internet Protocol (IP) assigns address information and determines the route the data will take.

-Finally, we have the network layer, wherein physical hardware actually carries the data via wire, fiber, radio etc.
+- The network layer: physical hardware actually carries the data via wire, fiber, radio etc.

 The TCP/IP breakthrough in the ‘70s meant that scientists in the ’80s got to have a ton of fun sending data to each other across a truly global network.
 However, there was still a big piece missing from the modern internet we know and love today: the World Wide Web.